+How do I distribute Client DPI-SSL certificate to non-browser apps?
 Where the apps use the Local Machine certificate store for the Root CAs, importing it into the Local Machine store would suffice.
 Where the app has its own certificate store, the CA certificate must be imported manually into the store.

+What happens when the device exceeds the maximum number of SSL connections?
 The default behavior is to allow traffic without DPI-SSL inspection.
 This can be changed in the diag page of the SonicWall by disabling the option Allow SSL without proxy when connection limit exceeded.
 With this option disabled, SSL connections will be dropped when the number of SSL connections exceeds the maximum number.

+Why is the first connection attempt to a website that is added in Common Name (CN) Exclusion of Client DPI-SSL dropped?
 When a client attempts a connection to a CN excluded website the first time, SonicWall performs the server side SSL Handshake; discovers from the Certificate message that the site is in the CN exclusion list; drops the connection because the Handshake is done with SonicWall as the client; caches the IP address mapped to the Certificate Common Name.
 In the second attempt to connect to the website by way of automatic or manual refresh, SonicWall knows from the first packet itself (TCP SYN) that the connection needs to be exempted from DPI-SSL Client Inspection.
 This saves appliance resources by not having to do the server side SSL handshake all over again.

+Which certificate should i select for download 1024 bit or 20148 bit?
 It is recommended to use 2048 bit DPI-SSL certificate instead of 1024 bit certificate .As computer power increases, anything less than 2048-bit certificates are at risk of being compromised by hackers with sophisticated processing capabilities.
 The cybersecurity industry is moving to stronger 2048-bit encryption to help preserve Internet security.